cgerull/rbmq-tester/README.md

 Both components use a common configuration module.

 The defaults are basic, but enought to test an arbitrary RabbitMQ vhost.
-Configuration can be done in two flavours: first use the mq_test.yml and set the desired configurtion or use envrionment variables.
+Configuration can be done in two flavours: first use the mq_test.yml and set the desired configuration or use envrionment variables.

-The precedence is (high to low): environment -> config file -> build-in defaults
+The precedence of config variables is (high to low):

+_environment -> config file -> build-in defaults_

-### default values
+### Default values

 ```python
 'host': 'localhost',